51³Ô¹ÏÍøºÚÁÏ

 Average Public School Student-Teacher Ratio

-The lowest state for student-teacher ratio is Puerto Rico with 10:1.
+The lowest state for student-teacher ratio is District Of Columbia with 11:1.
 The highest state for student-teacher ratio is Utah with 22:1.

 State